falconandrea/start-laravel-project/README.md

 npm install laravel-mix@latest
 ```

-## For secondary database for test
+## For create secondary database for test
 Create file `.env.testing` duplicated from `.env` and change only this row:
 ```
 DB_HOST=mysql_test